Yodazon/vscolourwheel/README.md

 ## Features

-The extnesion allows you to modify the Hex value in line in your code.
+The extension allows you to modify the Hex value in line in your code.

 It will also allow you to change the brigthness and saturation of the colour.